SimonNordon4/blender-unity-parser/readme.md

 Materials:

     Will Default to Standard or Lit for BDSF and similar.
 Unlit for Emission.
-We will then remap texture inputs to their Unity Equivilants.
+We will then remap texture inputs to their Unity Equivalents.

 Textures: